Gabriel2409/obsidian_notes/Transaction Isolation levels.md

 Classic problem statement where the client reads some value from the database, modifies it, and updates it back to the database via different database Transactions.
 This is commonly referred to as the Read-Modify-Write cycle.

 For ex, client A sees value 1 in a transaction for field Counter.
-Then after some processing it wants to increase the counter, so he writes 2 to the Counter field.
+Then after some processing it wants to increase the counter, so he writes 2 to the Counter field in another transaction.
 However at the same time client B also saw value 1 and wants to increase the counter.
 Final value will be 2 and not 3 (we lost the update).

 Write skew is a generalization of the lost update problem where a client takes a decision based on out of date data and writes back the result